 Jaclyn Diep joins the EOD Warrior Foundation as the Accountant starting January 2020.
 She looks forward to assisting the EOD Warrior Foundation in fulfilling its vision and mission.
 Having emigrated from Vietnam, she grew up in Mobile, Alabama before moving to her current residence in Fort Walton Beach, Florida.
 Jaclyn earned her accounting degree from the University of South Alabama.
 She joins the EODWF with 24 years of experience in financial management.
 During her career, she advanced from being an Accountant to Chief Financial Officer to Assistant GM for a local management company.
 Though she is new to the EOD Community, she has family in active military service with a nephew in the Army and a son recently enlisted in the Air Force.
 Jaclyn has always had a passion to help others, so she is excited to give back to the country that gave her the opportunity to be where she is today and to be a part of a non-profit organization that makes a difference for the EOD community.
 She is honored to join the EOD Warrior Foundation team and looks forward to many rewarding years ahead.

 Caroline was born and raised in Lansing, Michigan.
 Driven by a sense of adventure, Caroline joined the US Air Force in 2012 at the age of 18, where she served for four years as a Medic.
 While she was stationed at Nellis Air Force Base, NV, she met her husband, an active duty USAF EOD Technician.
 Together, they were stationed in Guam for two years before arriving to Eglin AFB in the Fall of 2017.
-After finishing her enlistment and being honorably discharged from the military, Caroline completed a Bachelors of Arts in Health Education and is currently pursuing a Master’s Degree in Psychology.
+After finishing her enlistment and being honorably discharged from the military, Caroline completed a Bachelors of Arts in Health Education and a Master’s Degree in Psychology.
 Caroline is a lover of animals and passionately seeks to improve the lives of the people around her.
 She is excited to be a member of the EOD Warrior Foundation and hopes to use her skills and experience to provide aid to the EOD community.